-Denise has experience of course and module leadership in her present role and within her previous Institution.
-She is currently the Course Leader for the Social Work BSc (Hons).
+Denise has experience of course and module leadership in her present role and within her previous institution.
 Denise has taught extensively at both masters and undergraduate levels, as well as undertaking Continuing Professional Development (CPD) teaching and supervising PhD and Professional Doctorate students.
 Denise has also acted as an External Examiner for PhD theses at several leading Institutions, including the Tavistock Centre.

 Denise also has experience of curriculum development, having designed, validated and delivered a very popular Elective - ‘Exploring Death and Dying,’ in her previous Institution.
 This gained outstanding feedback with several students pronouncing it their ‘best module ever.’